Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit: Josep Suria, Shutterstock

-Number of Jobs: 126,000
+Number of Jobs:126,000

 One of the best jobs for dog lovers is being a veterinarian.
 But becoming a veterinarian can be challenging.
 Not only do you need to get a four-year degree in a science field, but you also need to apply to a vet college and get accepted.
 After that, there are another four years of intensive schooling and practical work before you can take your test to gain your license.
 The process can take up to eight years or more to complete, putting it on par with medical school in terms of length and difficulty.

 The journey is long, but the payoff can be huge.
 Vets are in super high demand, and veterinarians work with dogs every single day.
 Veterinarians also have some of the highest potential salaries of any career that revolves around dogs.
 Do note that some vet schools are very expensive, and hefty student loans are often a part of the deal for completing your schooling.
+While getting the proper education and credentials is essential, finding the right position can be challenging.
+Fortunately, specialized job sites like Veterinary Jobs UK now exist to help connect qualified candidates with veterinary opportunities.

 2. Vet Tech / Vet Assistant